Monuments on Paper: Sketches for the Founder's Fountain

 Edward Hodges Baily RA, FRS (1788-1867) was born in Downend, Bristol.
 His father was a celebrated carver of figureheads for ships.
 Baily entered the Royal Academy Schools in 1809 and two years later won the Royal Academy's gold medal.
 He was commissioned to carve the bas-reliefs on the south side of Marble Arch in Hyde Park, and designed busts and statues of public figures.
 The most important of these was the statue of Nelson on top of Nelson's Column in Trafalgar Square.
 Baily was elected as a Fellow of the Royal Society (FRS) in 1842.

 Alas, neither Henning nor Baily was selected to design the founder's monument.
-The money accumulated until 1874 when a design in stone and bronze by Henry Hugh Armistead (1828-1905) was accepted by the college (see August 2010's Archive of the Month).
+The money accumulated until 1874 when a design in stone and bronze by Henry Hugh Armistead (1828-1905) was accepted by the college.